Articles

 • Easier to debug — you can run the same commands yourself

-CLIs are also more efficient for context — the agent already knows how to use them without loading tool definitions.
-MCPs do have one advantage: more formalized access control baked in.
-But CLIs are almost always the better choice.
+CLIs are also lighter on context — the agent already knows how to use them without loading tool definitions.
+MCPs do have one edge: more formalized access control baked in.
+But in practice, CLIs win most of the time.

 How They Fit Together

 Skills and MCPs aren't competing.
-They're different layers:
+They operate at different layers:

 • Skills = what to do (behavior, process, orchestration)